kgxsz/devops-101/part-four/README.md

 #### Disclaimer
 In the interest of building an end to end deployment pipeline in a single workshop, we're going to have to take some pretty serious shortcuts.
 What you will have built by the end of this workshop will _never_ suffice in the wild.
 However, it will be enough for you to grasp the essence of CI pipelining and automated deployments.

+#### Troubleshooting
+This workshop will be quite involved and it's likely you'll make some mistakes along the way.
+We'll be verifying our progress incrementally, but if you find yourself in a situation where something is wrong, try to back up a little, try to look at the console logs, and above all, make sure you haven't made typos.

 #### Tear down your infrastructure when you're done
 We'll be provisioning three medium EC2 instances which cost around 9 cents an hour each.
 So don't forget to tear down your infrastructure when you're done.